stevieedee/stevieedee/README.md

 - 👋 Hi, I’m @stevieedee
-- 🌱 I’m currently learning python
+- Currently learning python
-- I'm a technical product manager with 9 years of experience in the EV space.
+- Technical product manager with 9 years of experience in the EV space.

 <!---